urbanairship/ios-library/Documentation/Migration/migration-guide-12-13.md

 * `AirshipExtendedActions.framework`

 The renaming of `AirshipKit.framework` means that imports for the basic use case have changed.
-To import the SDK in one step:
+To import the full SDK in one step:

 Objective-c:
 ```objective-c